 - (a) The officer or authorized person executing the citation must complete a return of service.
-The return may, but need not, be endorsed on or attached to the citation. - (b) The return, together with any documents to which it is attached, must include the following information: - (1) the cause number and case name; - (2) the court in which the case is filed; - (3) a description of what was served; - (4) the date and time the process was received for service; - (5) the person or entity served; - (6) the address served; - (7) the date of service or attempted service; - (8) the manner of delivery of service or attempted service; - (9) the name of the person who served or attempted to serve the process; - (10) if the person named in (9) is a process server certified under order of the Supreme Court, his or her identification number and the expiration date of his or her certification; and - (11) any other information required by rule or law. - (c) When the citation was served by registered or certified mail as authorized by Rule 106, the return by the officer or authorized person must also contain the return receipt with the addressee's signature. - (d) When the officer or authorized person has not served the citation, the return shall show the diligence used by the officer or authorized person to execute the same and the cause of failure to execute it, and where the defendant is to be found, if ascertainable.
+The return may, but need not, be endorsed on or attached to the citation. - (b) The return, together with any documents to which it is attached, must include the following information: - (1) the cause number and case name; - (2) the court in which the case is filed; - (3) a description of what was served; - (4) the date and time the process was received for service; - (5) the person or entity served; - (6) the address served; - (7) the date of service or attempted service; - (8) the manner of delivery of service or attempted service; - (9) the name of the person who served or attempted to serve the process; - (10) if the person named in (9) is a process server certified under order of the Supreme Court, his or her identification number and the expiration date of his or her certification; and

-(e) The officer or authorized person who serves or attempts to serve a citation must sign the return.
+- (11) any other information required by rule or law. - (c) When the citation was served by registered or certified mail as authorized by Rule 106, the return by the officer or authorized person must also contain the return receipt with the addressee's signature. - (d) When the officer or authorized person has not served the citation, the return shall show the diligence used by the officer or authorized person to execute the same and the cause of failure to execute it, and where the defendant is to be found, if ascertainable. - (e) The officer or authorized person who serves or attempts to serve a citation must sign the return.
 If the return is signed by a person other than a sheriff, constable, or the clerk of the court, the return must either be verified or be signed under penalty of perjury.
 A return signed under penalty of perjury must contain the statement below in substantially the following form:

-"My name is , and
+"My name is , my date of birth is (First) (Middle) (Last) , and

-First) (Middle) (
+•

-my address is ,, and
+my address is S ,, a nd

-(Street) (City) (State) (Zip Code)
+(Street) (City) (Zip Code)

-(Country) I declare und er penalty of perju ary that the forego ing is true and correct.
+(Country) I declare under penalty of p erjury that at the forego ing is true and corr rect.

+Executed in County State of on the day of

-Executed in Cou nty, State of , on the day of, (Month)
+Executed III County, State of , on the day of (Montl

-Year

-(Declarant)
+Year.

+,,

+(Decla rant) -